 The fifth generation of mobile network communication technology, known as 5G, promises to usher in a new paradigm in global telecom space.
 5G has been conceived as a foundation for expanding the potential of the networked society.
 5G Test Beds act as a catalyst for 5G ecosystem by promoting interoperability and fostering innovation.

 Accordingly, Department of Telecommunications (DoT) has approved financial grant for a multi-institute collaborative project to set up ‘Indigenous 5G Test Bed’ in India at a total cost of Rs.
 224.01 crore over a period of 36 months.
 The eight collaborating institutes in the project are Centre of Excellence in Wireless Technology (CEWiT), IIT Bombay, IIT Delhi, IIT Hyderabad, IIT Madras, IIT Kanpur, IISc Bangalore and Society for Applied Microwave Electronics Engineering & Research (SAMEER).
-The Test Bed is likely to be fully functional by April 1, 2021.
+The Test Bed has been completed on 31-12-2021.

 The project has the potential to enhance national capability in telecom technology, develop indigenous IP and give fillip to Indian telecom manufacturers.
 The project will support distributed development and deployment of the test bed and enable integrated usage of the same.
 The final integrated test bed will be accessible from locations across the country via high-speed links.
 Significant progress has been made by institutes in system design, hardware design and algorithm design in all locations.
 A Project Review & Steering Group (PRSG) has been constituted by DoT in order to monitor and review the project.